dystonse/dystonse-tools/README.md

     mvn package

 ## Import tool
 This tool makes a request to the [VBB](http://www.vbb.de/de/article/fahrplan/online-fahrplanservices-auf-einen-blick/vbb-livekarte/20046.html) real time  [HAFAS API](https://github.com/derhuerst/vbb-hafas) to get the current position and delay of vehicles and writes them into a **MySQL** table.
-It is in very early development stage, but anyway it has already collected over four millions of records.
+It is in very early development stage, but anyway it has already collected over four million records.

     usage: Import [-h <arg>] [-u <arg>] [-p <arg>] -d <arg> [-help | -c | -s] -h,--host <arg>       Hostname or IP of the database server